16 Subtle Signs You're Eating Too Much Sugar

 Both the American Heart Association and World Health Organization are more conservative, recommending about 25 grams (6 teaspoons) per day of added sugar for women and 36 grams (9 teaspoons) per day for men.

 RELATED: The easy guide to cutting back on sugar is finally here.

-The symptoms of eating too much sugar.
+What are the symptoms of eating too much sugar?

 So how do you know you're eating too much sugar?
 What are the symptoms?
 Here are 16 signs you're eating too much sugar and exactly what to do if you think you are overdosing on the sweet stuff.

 You're experiencing digestive issues and irregular bowel movements.

 Some research suggests that sugar might decrease the diversity of healthy bacteria in your gut within as little as a week, making your digestive system sluggish.
 "Too much white sugar won't help you if you're trying to promote healthy bacteria in your system," adds Zeitlin.
 Foods naturally high in fiber have a positive impact—and people eating lots of sugar generally aren't eating a lot of fiber, says Ansel.